anltnmse60906/ADA-Restaurant-Booking-System/README.md

 ## 6. Initialising the Table Map of the restaurant
 After finishing MongoDB and start the MongoDB, navigate to `api` folder to initialise the Tables layout of the restaurant.

+If you have not installed the `yarn` package, see the instruction here [yarn package installation](https://yarnpkg.com/lang/en/docs/install/) to install `yarn` package

 ```
 yarn seed